bazel-contrib/rules_nodejs/docs/dependencies.md

 which can significantly reduce the number of inputs to actions, making Bazel sand-boxing and remote-execution faster if there are a large number of files under `node_modules`.

-> Note that as of Bazel 0.26, and with the recommended `managed_directories` attribute on the `workspace` rule in `/WORKSPACE`,
-> the Bazel-managed `node_modules` directory is placed in your workspace root in the standard location used by npm or yarn.

 ## Using Bazel-managed dependencies

 To have Bazel manage its own copy of `node_modules`, which is useful to avoid